sbansal6/alpaca-mcp-server/README.md

 26. List earnings announcements coming tomorrow.

 ### Historical & Real-time Data
-27. Show me AAPL’s daily price history for the last 5 trading days.
+27. Show me AAPL's daily price history for the last 5 trading days.
 28. What was the closing price of TSLA yesterday?
 29. Get the latest bar for GOOG.
 30. What was the latest trade price for NVDA?